Pieter-127/WhatsGoingOn/README.md

 # How would you run this ?

-You can simply clone this from github and open the project using android studio (the `master` branch is usually where the latest stable build can be found, `dev` is where I work on new features)  there shouldn't be any additional requirements or configurations needed.
+You can simply clone this from github and open the project using android studio (the `master` branch is usually where the latest stable build can be found, `dev` is where I work on new features), you'll need your own api key for making requests with the app as this isn't a free api source, unfortunately

 # Attribution